CUFP/cufp.org/src/site/2014/2014-09-05_0900_1230_t7-leo-white-introduction-to-ocaml.md

 ## Jeremy Yallop
 <img align="right" src="img/jeremy-yallop.jpg" alt="Jeremy Yallop"></img>
-Leo White is a Research Associate in the OCaml Labs group at the University of Cambridge.
+Jeremy Yallop is a Research Associate in the OCaml Labs group at the University of Cambridge.
 He worked on the ctypes library that had the goal of eliminating the need to write any C code at all for the vast majority of foreign bindings.
 Jeremy also participated in creating "Real World OCaml".